canrager/thought_crawl/README.md

 ## Overview

-- `core/crawler.py` contains the core main implemenation of LLM-Crawler implements an iterative collection of restricted topics with multiple filters for deduplication.
+- `core/crawler.py` contains the core main of the Iterated Prefill Crawler.
 - `core/crawler_config.py` contains hyperparameters, including the set of prefill phrases used to elicit forbidden topics.
-- `exp/run_crawler.sh` provides
 - `scripts/run_crawler.sh` is an example script for an end-to-end crawling run.
-- `exp/evaluate_crawler.sh` is the central script for aggregating refused sequences ("terms") into topic clusters, matching topic clusters with ground truth topics, and plotting.
+- `exp/evaluate_crawler.sh` is the central script for aggregating refused terms into topic clusters, matching topic clusters with ground truth topics, and plotting.

 ## Setup